ECAM-Brussels/e-cam/content/LW3L/slides/03-ssr.md

   and yield back to the main thread.
   Async functions return a **promise of a response**.

+  In other words, `async` means:
+  *In this function every time you see `await`, you are free to do other things*

 - On L3, there is a an `await`, so the main thread gets a promise of a response (like a receipt in MacDonalds) and pauses the execution of the function `eatCheeseburger` to do something else.
   When the promise is resolved (i.e. when the cheeseburger is ready) and whenever it can, it resumes execution of the function.

+  More simply, `await` means:
+  *this will take some time, go do something else and return later*.
 :::

 # Todo App (view) {.grid .grid-cols-2}